jainil524/DB-Version-Control/Readme.md

 - **Alembic**
 - **PostgreSQL/MySQL/SQLite**

-The **Database Version Control App** is a comprehensive tool designed to manage database schema changes and version control, similar to Git.
+The **Database Version Control App** is an ongoing project designed to manage database schema changes and version control in a manner similar to Git.
 It supports features like branching, merging, and rollbacks, helping teams work collaboratively on databases without conflicting changes.

 ## ✨ Features